-There is a realistic possiblity you may develop a rash from wearing your fitness tracker or smartwatch, a fact some manufacturers tend to gloss over.
+There is a realistic possibility you may develop a rash from wearing your fitness tracker or smartwatch, many people do.
+This is a fact some manufacturers tend to gloss over.

 Essential reading: Top fitness trackers and health gadgets

 A rash is a noticeable change in the texture or colour of your skin.
 There are numerous causes including allergies, medications, cosmetics and certain diseases, such as chickenpox and measles.
 While the usual concerns for gadget buyers focus on specifications, its also worth giving some consideration to the skin sensitivity of wrists.

 Fitbit made the news back in 2014 with the recall of its Force wearable fitness tracker.
 Some users developed rashes on their wrists while wearing the device.
 It had been on sale for just five months and was supposed to be the high-profile successor to the Fitbit Flex.

 “The reactions we are seeing with new products are not uncommon with jewellery or wearable devices that stay in contact with the skin for extended periods,” Fitbit said in a statement at the time.

 “According to our consulting dermatologists, they are likely from wearing the band too tight, sweat, water, or soap behind held against the skin under the device: or from pressure or friction against the skin and should resolve quickly when users take a break from the device, usually within hours or days.”